atdiar/xhttp/README.md

 func (h xhttp.Handler) ServeHTTP(ctx execution.Context, w http.ResponseWriter, r *http.Request)

 ```
-It also defines HandlerLinker :an interface implemented by Handler types
+It also defines HandlerLinker: an interface implemented by Handler types
 that are linkable.
 By linkable, we mean that these request handlers can be used to form a
 chain through which a request can be processed.